gabriel2761/Health-Tracker-Web-App/README.md

     ```
 3. After all dependencies are installed run `gulp`
 4. Move into the *dist/* directory and open *index.html* in a browser

+### How to use

+###### Adding food
+1. Search for food using the search bar
+2. Select any foods from the search results
+3. The food item will be added to your profile

+###### Removing foods
+1. On the profile view hover over the item you want removed
+2. Select the trash can icon to remove the item